 11. What kind of stocks should I avoid?

 You should avoid investing in stocks with low liquidity.
 There are a number of small-cap stocks where the prices may be continuously falling, but the investors are not able to sell that stock just because there are no buyers.
 Avoid investing in companies with low liquidity.
+This is also one of the most frequently asked stock investing questions and hopefully, after reading this you will avoid investing in such companies.

-Further, for the beginners- I would also advise avoiding investing in penny stocks.
+Further, for beginners- I would also advise avoiding investing in penny stocks.
 These companies are very risky and prone to different scams like pump and dump etc.

 12. How many stocks should I buy?

-Your portfolio should not be over or under diversified.
+Your portfolio should not be over or under-diversified.
 Do not invest all your money in a single stock as it increases the risk in your portfolio.
 Diversify your portfolio by purchasing multiple stocks from different industries.

 In general, you should not buy more than 8-10 stocks as it becomes really difficult for a retail investor to monitor more stocks.
 Besides, over-diversification kills the profit.